Green Bluff, Washington: Local buildings

 Green Bluff School District #101 was formed on February 18, 1891.
 Land was purchased in 1891 for purpose of building a school.
 Another acre of land was given to the school some years later.
 In 1913, more property was purchased, giving the school ground a total of 3.2 acre.
 In the early years, the school was surrounded by apple trees that had to be dug out by hand.
 The first school was a one-room log building.
 By 1901, a new, one-room framed school was built.
 In June 1906, a second room was added; in 1910, a third room was added.
-In 1945, the frame schoolhouse was dismantled and a new "chicken-house" was built, which still stands today.
+In 1945, the frame schoolhouse was dismantled and a new "chicken-house" was built.

 In 1952 it was faced with brick, and in 1969 a third classroom was added.
 In 1970 its doors were closed, until 1972 when it became the Green Bluff Learning Center, which was an alternative school for boys with special learning needs.
 That lasted until 1976.
-Then in 1977, because of crowded conditions, all first-graders from Colbert Elementary School were transferred to Green Bluff’s school, which continued until 1980, the last year that students were taught at the school.
+Then in 1977, because of crowded conditions, all first-graders from Colbert Elementary School were transferred to Green Bluff's school, which continued until 1980, the last year that students were taught at the school.
 It was later purchase by the local church, serving as a community center and pre-school.